Skip to content

 • Tuck the front cord slack and front cord lock under your shoelaces to prevent snagging.

-• Before cutting off excess center strap with scissors, try fitting the Pocket Cleats to any other shoes you might use them with.
+• Before cutting off the excess center strap with scissors, try fitting the cleats to any other shoes you might use them with.

 Wardrobe is Key